Index For This Page

 By the late 1920s Utah Copper was in need of additional dumping ground, and made an agreement with Bingham Metals company which owned a small plot in the Muddy Gulch branch of Carr Fork.
 The Bingham Metals ground (about 16 acres on the surface) was surrounded by Utah Copper on the southeast, the United States company on the south, the Utah Apex on the north, and the Utah Delaware on the northwest.

-The agreement between Utah Copper and Bingham Metals, first proposed in March 1930, gave Utah Copper surface dumping rights above the Bingham Metals ground.
+The agreement between Utah Copper and Bingham Metals, first proposed in March 1930, gave Utah Copper surface dumping rights and trackage rights on and across the 16 acres of Bingham Metals property.
 The agreement and settlement included a cash payment, with Utah Copper agreeing to extend its Armstrong tunnel to connect with the underground workings of the Bingham Metals company.
-In addition, Utah Copper agreed to move the Bingham Metals plant and buildings from the Nast tunnel (higher in Muddy Gulch), down to the mouth of the Armstrong tunnel, which was 650 feet lower than the Nast.
-These improvements included a modern change room and shop to be erected at the Armstrong tunnel portal.
+In addition, Utah Copper agreed to move the Bingham Metals plant and buildings from the Nast tunnel (higher in Muddy Gulch), down to the mouth of the Armstrong tunnel, which was 650 feet lower than the Nast tunnel.
+These improvements for the Bingham Metals company included a modern change room and shop to be erected at the Armstrong tunnel portal.